ℹ️ Note: By 1 October 2021, Facebook will require advertisers to implement Conversions API in order to run lift tests.

 How much data is enough?
 Read about Power Analysis below.

-Too short duration
+Too short a duration

 On top of statistical reasons (getting enough data), there is another aspect that dictates the minimum duration of your Lift Test: causality.